nsakjinh-ui/Biomerieux----Use-case/README.md

 #### 🖥️ Using codespaces

 All levels are configured to run instantly with GitHub Codespaces.
-If you chose to use codespaces, be aware that this course **will count towards your 60 hours of monthly free allowance**.
-For more information about GitHub Codespaces, see the "[GitHub Codespaces overview](https://docs.github.com/en/codespaces/overview)."
-If you prefer to work locally, please follow the local installation guide in the next section.

 1. To create a codespace, click the **Code** drop down button in the upper-right of your repository navigation bar.
 1. Click **Create codespace on main**.